 How To Build A Cat Tree

-Building a sturdy cat tree can be made in a quick and easy weekend project with few tools.
+A sturdy cat tree can be built in a quick and easy weekend project with few tools.
 Building a strong base is essential to building a strong cat tree so you can comfortably rest assured that your furniture will endure the daily wear and tear of lounging and playing.
-This base is constructed with plywood, which is the most economical option for the bottom of the tree.
+This base is constructed with plywood, the most economical option for the bottom of the tree.
 It's also one of the most durable materials you can use.
-Plywood can withstand pressure up to 200 pounds per square inch, so it's going to hold up well against your curious fur babies.
+Plywood can withstand pressure up to 200 pounds per square inch, so it will hold well against your curious fur babies.

 The design of this base includes four legs to maximize stability, two-by-four wood for strength, a bit of carpet for comfort, and rope for structure.
 The carpeted wrap on this structure will keep your kitty from clawing at it, which will help extend its life even further.
 It's also important that the posts are secured together by rope.
 This will prevent them from twisting on themselves, which could weaken the structure's integrity over time.